Seteco/Somorrostro/Running-behind-apache.md

 Below you can find instructions for configuring an apache server for:

-1. proxy a single netdata via a dedicated HTTP and HTTPS virtual host
+1. proxy a single netdata via an HTTP and HTTPS virtual host
-2. dynamically proxy any number of netdata via an existing virtual host
+2. dynamically proxy any number of netdata
 3. add user authentication
 4. adjust netdata settings to get optimal results